Is Paper Money the Most Trending Thing Now?

 When opening up your wallet to pay for your typical morning latte or even a special summer lunch outing, you’ll likely grab your plastic debit card or cashback rewards credit card.

 You might have some paper money or coins stuffed in the bottom of your wallet, but chances are your transactions are purchased electronically.
-The use of physical currency to pay for goods and services continues to drop every year, but paper currency is still rich in history and value.
+The use of physical currency to pay for goods and services continues to drop yearly, but paper currency is still rich in history and value.

-The $20 Gold Certificate from 1922 is shown in the striking picture above.
+The striking picture above shows the $20 Gold Certificate from 1922.
 On the obverse is the bust of George Washington, similar to the paper currency we have today.
-Depending on the year and signature combination for this specific note type, it can also be known as a Technicolor note because of the vibrant colorful print.
+Depending on the year and signature combination for this specific note type, it can also be known as a Technicolor note because of the vibrant, colorful print.

-From its elaborate, wistful designs to the rich, cultivated history, US currency sparks interest from worldwide followers.
-The survival of these notes through the decades, along with the historical hands this currency has passed down through, makes for a valuable asset and rich storytelling.
-Want to learn more about different note types?
-Subscribe now to get our blogs sent straight to your inbox!
+From its elaborate, wistful designs to its rich, cultivated history, US currency sparks interest from worldwide followers.
+The survival of these notes through the decade.
+The historical hands this currency has passed down through make for a valuable asset and rich storytelling.

 If you have any of these notes, or others, don’t forget that Arnold Jewelers is offering free quotes and is always buying paper currency.
+Learn more about the rare $1000 Bill other rare currency and more in our blog posts.
 Happy collecting!